absorensen/numbers_go_brrrr/m4_real_time_systems/s3_architecture_and_design.md

 </figure>

 As you can see we keep a main thread, orchestrating, moving data and launching other work.
-It takes commands through a channel (communication mechanism) everytime something in the UI changes.
+It takes commands through a channel (communication mechanism) every time something in the UI changes.
 The UI renders to screen using the GPU.
 In turn the UI also gets messages through a channel from the main thread.
 It could for example be to show a new image or change the status message.
 The main thread sends a list of data files to retrieve for each iteration of a neural network training loop to a thread safe queue.
 Four threads dequeue the names of files to load.
 Each